-In this two part article I’ll go over all the information you need to start and run your own subscription box business, while leveraging many facets of your existing magazine or content brand.
+In this three-part article series I’ll go over all the information you need to start and run your own subscription box business, while leveraging many facets of your existing magazine or content brand.
 In this article I’ll cover how to determine if a subscription box is right for your brand and important considerations, such as your offer, how to brand your box, which platform to choose, how to find and purchase products, how to market your box offerings and even how to leverage your subscription box to sell ad space!

 Would A Subscription Box Be Right For You?

 If you’re a publisher, special interest magazine or blog you might be a perfect fit for a subscription box.
 Many of today’s most popular subscription boxes sell for between $25 and $50 with or without shipping.
 A successful subscription box is curated by those that really know their customers’ tastes and preferences.
 That’s what makes magazine editors great curators for a subscription box.
 Magazines like Runner’s World, Men’s Health and Cosmopolitan have all launched successful subscription box businesses to service their readers along with new customers.
 We advertise that our subscription box, The BJJ Box, is curated by the editors at Jiu-Jitsu Magazine.